jsapede/ohmigo-ha-pelletstove/README.md

 # Conclusion

-with only the ohmigo and some lightweight automations we got simple but full control over the stove
+with only the ohmigo and some lightweight automations we got simple but full control over the stove.

+- Putting the thermostat to OFF will extinct the stove
+- Putting the thermostat so "HEAT" will send corrected temperatures through the ohmigo to delude the stove adjusting its ingition / extinction to RTT instead of STT
+- Stove will ignite using RTT and its own hysteresis